-35 Years Ago: Fleetwood Mac End ‘Tusk’ Tour With Boiling Tensions and Breakup Rumors
+Why Fleetwood Mac Ended the ‘Tusk’ Tour With Boiling Tensions

-On Sept.
-1, 1980, Fleetwood Mac wrapped up a grueling tour promoting their 12th LP, the double-album Tusk.
-When the record was released in the fall of 1979, it created much controversy due to its departure from the sound of the band’s two previous hit albums, 1975’s self-titled one and 1977’s blockbuster Rumours.
+Fleetwood Mac wrapped up a grueling tour promoting their 12th LP, the double-album Tusk, on Sept.
+1, 1980.
+When the record was released in the previous fall, it created much controversy due to its departure from the sound of the band's two previous hit albums, 1975's self-titled one and 1977's blockbuster Rumours.
 By the end of the tour, the group was on fragile ground.

 Tusk came out nearly three years after Rumours.
 Since guitarist Lindsey Buckingham and singer Stevie Nicks joined in 1975, the band was rarely off the road.
 After years of touring as one of music's biggest moneymakers, not to mention the internal soap opera that fueled the group during one of its most creative periods, it was no surprise that tensions were at a boiling point.